shah-in-boots/notes/permanent/social-determinants-of-health.md

 When evaluating social determinants of health, must consider that it is a multifaceted concept.

-A common approach is neighborhood deprivation index (NDI) -->[Neighborhood Deprivation Index](Neighborhood%20Deprivation%20Index.md)
+A common approach is neighborhood deprivation index (NDI) -->[neighborhood-deprivation-index](neighborhood-deprivation-index.md)

 #social